RUDOLF (aka RUDOLPH) MICHAEL SCHINDLER (1887-1953)

 1935 - The Milton and Ruth Shep (later Polen) House, aka the Mrs. F. Miller House, 1809 Silverwood Terrace, Los Angeles CA. There were several schemes, all unbuilt.
 A typical house was built around 1940, not designed by Schindler.

 1936 - The Alexander and Sasha Kaun House, 125 Western Drive, Richmond CA. Commissioned in 1935.
 Photo from California Arts & Architecture, May 1937.
 Also published in Architectural Forum, November 1936, in a group of houses designed for under $5,000.
 Featured in the 1938 Book of Small Houses.
-The Schindler was demolished between 2010 and 2012 and a new house, built in 2014 by architect John Maniscalco, now sits on the expanded lots of 125-127.
+The Schindler was destroyed between 2010 and 2012 and a new house, built in 2014 by architect John Maniscalco, now sits on the expanded lots of 125-127.
 It is a multi unit "compound."
 Sold in 2014 to John and Aracely Knox.

 1935 - The John de Keysor Duplex, 1911 North Highland Avenue, aka 1965 North Glencoe, Los Angeles CA. Often listed as DeKeyser.
 Published in Architectural Forum, March 1936.
 Sold to Edmund Fladung.
 Sold to Xavier Carrica.
 Sold in 2007 to Head to The Hills LLC, owned by Carrica.
 There was some sort of lien, and the property ended up with Bank of America which sold it in 2013 to Krikor Kirikian.